-Water access sites were surveyed for the second time in 2022 and were not found to contain any target invasive species.
-Surveys for new target invasive species should continue at this SUMMARY STATS: PROGRESS TO DATE campground while also monitoring for changes in abundance of bush honeysuckle.
+SUMMARY STATS: PROGRESS TO DATE PEAK CURRENT INFESTATION CONDITION 3 PLANTS REMOVED 0 to severe flooding.
+Surveys of water access sites for new target invasive species should remain a priority and resume at this campground in 2024.
+Any changes in abundance of bush honeysuckle should also be monitored.
 Management of bush honeysuckle should be considered if resources are available; however, reintroduction via bird dispersed seed is likely.
+Management of reed canary grass is not recommended at this time due to the likelihood of reintroduction.